daria-sm/lyrics-emotion-recogniton/README.md

 * Must install python 3.10.
 * Must have pip together with virtual env installed.

-### Models
+## Models and datasets

 To access the different models used and the datasets please contact email:
 * arkhip02@ads.uni-passau.de

-* daria.arkh@gmail.com.
+The datasets can not be published due to copyright restrictions on the song lyrics.

-The data sets can not be published due to copyright restrictions on the song lyrics For the sake of functionality we provide a small example with 10 songs. in data/processed directory.
+For the sake of functionality we provide a small example with 10 songs in data/processed directory.

 * Google model can be found online https://www.kaggle.com/datasets/leadbest/googlenewsvectorsnegative300
 * Spacy models can be installed using the instructions from here https://spacy.io/usage/models.